As this cruise begins, rumors are swirling about dramatic changes at the luxury

 these diaries knows how much we enjoy Nikki and we've known her for years.

+She is the Cruise Sales Consultant on board.
 In the Computer University, Dave learned that they now

 connect guests' computer directly to the shipboard network, a huge improvement.